redis/redis-rb/README.md

 * It is possible to optionally provide a role.
 The allowed roles are `master` and `slave`.
 When the role is `slave`, the client will try to connect to a random slave of the specified master.
+If a role is not specified, the client will connect to the master.

 * When using the Sentinel support you need to specify a list of sentinels to connect to.
 The list does not need to enumerate all your Sentinel instances,